saucelabs/sauce-school/codelabs/Module1_SeleniumPython.md

 quit()
 ```

-Next, create a project folder and install pip so that later on we can install other dependencies.
+Next, create a project folder and install pip3so that later on we can install other dependencies.
 The dependencies include the Selenium Webdriver, web drivers that communicate with different browsers (such as chromium), as well as other frameworks and libraries.

 ### Install PyCharm